Entanglement and particle fluctuations of one-dimensional chiral topological insulators

-In the case where $L$ and therefore the size of the $NL\times NL$ correlation matrix $C_L$ is finite, the rank-nullity theorem implies for $Q: V\to V$ where $V$ is the vector space that the algebraic index is given by

 This is equivalent to saying that in the finite dimensional case the column and the row rank of $Q$ are the same.
+Note that this means that the protected eigenvalues at $1/2$ always come in pairs.
+Here, this is sensible since the system is periodic.

-Numerically, one finds that if $\mbox{rank}(Q)=\frac{NL}{2}-n$ then $2n$ is---ignoring possible accidental eigenvalues at $1/2$ due to a fine tuning of parameters---the number of protected eigenvalues of $C_L$ at $1/2$.
+Numerically, we confirmed that if $\mbox{dim[ker}(Q)\mbox{]}=n$ then $2n$ is---ignoring possible accidental eigenvalues at $1/2$ due to a fine tuning of parameters---the number of protected eigenvalues of $C_L$ at $1/2$.
 These come from common eigenvectors of $D,\bar{D}$ as discussed above.
-We find, furthermore, that $2n\to 2|\mathcal{I}|$, with $\mathcal{I}$ defined by Eq.~\eqref{I2}, for increasing system size $L$.
+We also confirmed that $2|\mathcal{I}|\to 2n$, with $\mathcal{I}$ defined by Eq.~\eqref{I2}, for increasing system size $L$.

 To discuss the thermodynamic limit $L\to\infty$, we make use of the fact that many results are known for infinite-dimensional T\"oplitz matrices \cite{Toeplitz}.
+We define our physical system starting at the entanglement cut of the system.
+That is, there is only one edge here as opposed to the periodic, finite-dimensional case where there are two edges.
+The left subsystem is described by the correlation matrix $C_L$ in Eq.~\eqref{CL} where the four matrix blocks are infinite dimensional matrices.
+In particular, the $Q$ block is an infinite dimensional block T\"oplitz matrix, defined by Eq.~\eqref{Q}.
+For the infinite-dimensional case, we will refer to the $Q$ operator as $\hat Q$ to distinguish it from the finite dimensional case.
+A brief summary of the relevant aspects of operator theory is given in the Appendix.

 We will first discuss the case $N=1$, i.e., the case where each unit cell has one $a$ and one $b$ element.
 An example would be the SSH chain \cite{SSH,SSHReview}.
-Then $Q$ is a regular T\"oplitz matrix with $\tilde q_j$ being a complex number.
-T\"oplitz' theorem then states that because the matrix elements $\{\tilde q_j\}$ are the Fourier coefficients of the function $q_k$, a bounded operator $\hat Q$ can be associated with the matrix $Q$ by $(Q)_{jk}=\langle \hat Q e_k,e_j\rangle$ where $e_j$ are basis vectors.
+Then $\hat Q$ is a regular T\"oplitz matrix with $\tilde q_j$ being a complex number.
+T\"oplitz' theorem then states that because the matrix elements $\tilde q_j$ are the Fourier coefficients of the function $q_k$, $\hat Q$ is a bounded operator.
 The function $q_k$ is called the symbol of $\hat Q$.
-The operator $\hat Q$ is Fredholm because $\mbox{dim(ker}(\hat Q))$ and $\mbox{dim(coker}(\hat Q))$ are finite since $q_k$ is unitary and non-trivial.
+The operator $\hat Q$ is Fredholm because $\mbox{dim[ker}(\hat Q)\mbox{]}$ and $\mbox{dim[coker}(\hat Q)\mbox{]}$ are finite since $q_k$ is unitary and non-trivial.
 Next, we have a continuous symbol $q_k=\exp(-\im\gamma_k)$ with $\gamma_k\in\mathbb{R}$.
 Therefore Gohberg's theorem (a special case of the Atiyah-Singer index theorem \cite{AtiyahSinger}) applies and we can relate the algebraic index of $\hat Q$ with the winding number $\mathcal{I}=\mbox{wind}(q_k,0)$ of its symbol $q_k$ around zero.
 This leads to